-The massive arrivals of migrants in Greece and Italy in 2015 had many consequences for this Schengen Area and its borders.
-This constitutes a crisis of the Schengen set of laws which is sometimes described as a suspension of the Schengen regulations.
-This point of view does not correspond to the reality: Schengen is fully applied but the derogations provided by Schengen Borders Code for national controls of internal EU borders tend to become the norm since 2015 (Guild 2016).
-In that respect, we should speak of an abuse of the Schengen system instead of its de facto suspension.
-This shift in the Schengen way of functioning must be observed from the perspective of the re-appropriation of migrant controls by some Member States.
+The massive arrivals of migrants in Greece and Italy in border is a space of physical immobility and scrutiny.
+2015 had many consequences for this Schengen Area Member States therefore have to provide infrastrucand its borders.
+This constitutes a crisis of the Schengen tures and border guards in sufficient number.
+This set of laws which is sometimes described as a suspension of the Schengen regulations.
+This point of view policy led to concentrations of migration influx at the external borders of frontline Member States, i.e. does not correspond to the reality: Schengen is fully Member States which are the first on migratory routes. applied but the derogations provided by Schengen Borders Code for national controls of internal EU The very function of external borders of the European borders tend to become the norm since 2015 (Guild Union as organized by the Schengen Borders Code is 2016).
+In that respect, we should speak of an abuse of implicitly to block migration movements - which are the Schengen system instead of its de facto suspension. often described as waves - at the checkpoints defined This shift in the Schengen way of functioning must be as such by Member States.
+External borders are the observed from the perspective of the re-appropriation lines at which national authorities and FRONTEX of migrant controls by some Member States.